-Proposed Section 267Y provides for the Minister to give directions to foreign ships not constructed in accordance with Annex II requirements.
-Sub-section (1) allows the Minister to direct, in writing, a foreign ship's master or owner that the ship shall comply with specified requirements when approaching, using or leaving Australian ports and off-shore terminals or to avoid those places entirely.
+Proposed Section 267Y Directions in relation to foreign ships approaching, using or leaving Australian ports and off-shore terminals or to avoid those places entirely.
 This power is to be used only to protect the environment.
 Non-compliance with Sub-section (1) is an offence, and the penalties are not to exceed \$10,000 for the ship's master and owner (if a natural person), and \$40,000 if the owner is a body corporate.
 The person charged has a defence if the non-compliance resulted from the need to save life at sea, or it is not possible to comply with the direction.